jkleinerman/linux-docs/arch-from-scratch.rst

 **systemd-resolved** is required only if you are specifying DNS entries in .network files or if you want to obtain DNS addresses from networkd's DHCP client.
 Alternatively you may manually manage /etc/resolv.conf.
-If you are going to use it delete or rename the existing file and create the following symbolic link:
+If you are going to use it, delete or rename the existing file `/etc/resolv.conf` and create the following symbolic link:

 .. code-block::